-Legoland: Rollercoaster crash at Germany resort injures 34
+Legoland: Rollercoaster crash at Germany resort injures 30

 - Published

-A rollercoaster crash at Legoland's theme park in Germany has hurt at least 34 people, two of whom have severe injuries.
+A rollercoaster crash at Legoland's theme park in Germany has hurt more than 30 people, at least one of whom has severe injuries.

 According to German media, the accident happened after two rollercoaster trains collided with each other.